agl-alexglopez/dancing-links/README.md

 	- Dancing Links Implementation (WIP)
 	- Traditional Set Implementation **([`Matchmaker.cpp`](/dancing-links/dlx/Matchmaker.cpp))**

+## Build Note

+In order to build this project, you will need a copy of the CS106 C++ library from the Winter of 2022.
+To the best of my knowledge, newer libraries from Stanford's class websites have some graphics conflicts that prevent this assignment from building.
+I have included a copy of this library as a `.zip` file in the `/packages/` folder.
+Unzip the folder in a separate location on your computer because it will need to built as its own Qt project.
+You can then follow the same instructions to build this library that Stanford normally provides on their course websites [HERE](https://web.stanford.edu/dept/cs_edu/resources/qt/).

+Instead of building their new libraries, however, you will just build this older version.
+It will install all the necessary Stanford specific libraries on your system for use with Qt.

+## Overview

 In October of 2022, Donald Knuth released *The Art of Computer Programming: Volume 4b: Combinatorial Algorithms, Part 2*.
 In this work he revised his previous implementation of his Algorithm X via Dancing Links.
 His revision included changing the doubly linked links that solved backtracking problems to an array of nodes.
 This is an interesting optimization.
 It provides good locality, ease of debugging, and memory safety if you use an array that does not need to be managed like a C++ vector.
 One of the points Knuth makes clear through his section on Dancing Links is that he wants to give people the tools they need to expand and try his backtracking strategies on many problems.
 If you want the original Algorithm, please read Knuth's work.
 Below, I will discuss how I applied or modified his strategies to the problems in this repository.